mattrglobal/oidc-client-bound-assertions-spec/spec.md

   &credential_format=w3cvc-jsonld
 ```

-When a request of this nature is made, the `access_token` issued to the Client authorizes it to access the credential endpoint to obtain a credential.
+When a request of this nature is made, the `access_token` issued to the Holder authorizes it to access the credential endpoint to obtain a credential from the CI.

 ## Signed Credential Request